Marcoslsl/DataScienceProduction/README.md

 ## Solution Proposal

-The idea is to produce a solution based on machine learning because is a clear prediction model problem.
-And make this solution accessible by smartphone (telegram)
+The idea is to produce a solution based on machine learning, because is a clear prediction model problem.
+And then Deploy it on heroku.

 ## Steps For This Solution: